 How to give design feedback that actually gets actioned

 Vague feedback bounces.
 Specific, anchored feedback ships.
-Seven rules for writing review notes a designer or engineer can act on without a single follow-up question.
+Seven rules for writing review notes a designer or engineer can act on without a single follow-up question — and how to make each one automatic.

 Most feedback isn’t ignored because people are lazy.
 It’s ignored because it’s unactionable — too vague to start on, or missing the one detail that would make the fix obvious.

 Good feedback has a simple property: the person receiving it knows exactly what to change, where, and why.
-Here’s how to write it.
+Here are seven rules for writing it — and, for each, the shortcut that makes it automatic instead of a discipline.

 1. Point at the thing, don’t describe it

 “The header feels cramped” forces the reader to hunt for the header, guess which screen, and infer what “cramped” means.
-A pin on the actual element removes all three guesses at once.
+A pin on the actual element removes all three guesses at once — and it stays anchored to that element even after the layout changes.

 2. Say what, not how (usually)